 Street Art is a community built street art atlas.
 Through the app people who are interested in Street Art can put street art they discover in their own city or while travelling on a map and help other like minded people find what they are looking for in their hometown or while on a trip.
 At the same time they contribute to a street art database.

 Global 2000's "LitterBug" Project is an initiative of the independent Austrian environmental organization GLOBAL 2000 alongside the Austrian Alpine Association "Edelweiss" and Alpine Club Mountain Club.
 The initiative was created to free nature from trash and to sharpen our awareness for the trash surrounding us in nature.
-Hopefully this can help lead to a sustainably clean environment in Austria.
+The aim is to support a sustainably clean environment everywhere.

 WaldrApp is a Citizen Science project from the University of Vienna aiming to collect ecologic Information on the whereabouts of Waldrapps.
 Since waldrapps are among the most endangered bird species, the data collection through the app can help gain important data for future settling projects.
 Feel free to join and contribute to this Citizen Observatory!